Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Evaluation

-The results of SHAPER, SHAW, and QCCDSim are presented in Table~\ref{tab:full_result}.
-We evaluated two different QCCD architectures, $H$ and $G2x3$.
-The $H$ architecture has been pictured previously in Figure~\ref{fig:H_QCCD}.
-The $G2x3$ architecture is created from the $H$ by adding another column of traps and changing the now-middle Y-junction to an X-junction.
-We vary the maximum ions per trap and report the shuttling time in microseconds.
-QCCDSim is deterministic and only runs once.
-However, there is randomness in our initial layout process, and as a result, we run SHAPER and SHAW five times and present the best result. \emph{Both QCCDSim and 2-stage QCCDSim fail to complete in situations with high congestion; these cases are marked with an} X \emph{in the table.} In particular, they fail when the circuit width matches the total trap capacity.
-These scenarios provide no extra positions in the trap, creating large congestion in the junctions. \emph{In all of these cases, SHAPER and SHAW successfully returned a valid shuttling sequence which is critical for quantum compilation, not to mention its scalability.}
+\paragraph{Large-scale quantum circuits} The results of SHAPER, SHAW, and QCCDSim are presented in Table~\ref{tab:full_result}, and Table~\ref{tab:full-result-large-scale}.
+In particular, our proposed heuristic manages to solve all considered configurations while giving some improvement.
+QCCDSim fails when the circuit width matches the total trap capacity.
+These scenarios provide no extra positions in the trap, creating large congestion in the junctions. \emph{In all of these cases, SHAPER and SHAW \textbf{successfully returned} a valid shuttling sequence which is critical for quantum compilation, not to mention its scalability.}

-SHAPER finds compiled sequences on average $1.15$ times shorter when only considering the benchmarks with results for both algorithms.
-In the best-case trial, we produced a sequence that was $1.69$ times shorter.
+For circuits with sizes from $16$ to $20$ qubits, SHAPER with 4 passes (a pass consists of one forward pass and one backward pass) finds compiled sequences on average $1.936$ times faster corresponding to $42.5\%$ operation time reduction when only considering the benchmarks where both algorithms successfully executed.
+In the best-case trial, we produced a sequence that was $4$ times faster.
 The standard deviation of the results from SHAPER is around $4.1\%$.
-Out of the 32 trials, we produced a sequence that was shorter in 29 cases.
-The 3 cases where SHAPER was worse than QCCDSim are because of a poor initial layout, which is a great direction for future work.
-SHAPER takes an average of 270.25 seconds to run across all the benchmarks, while QCCDSim takes 1.3 seconds on average over those benchmarks that were completed.
-This discrepancy is mainly due to the resynthesis step from PAM/PAS.
-Other mapping algorithms that may use the position graph abstraction without PAM/PAS will not experience compile time overhead.
+Out of the 32 trials, we produced a sequence that was shorter in all 32 cases.
+The use of multiple pass ensure a good initial mapping and better schedule in the end.
+SHAPER takes an average of 24.09 seconds to run across all the benchmarks, while QCCDSim takes 0.055 seconds on average over those benchmarks that were completed.
+When trying the two-stage approach with QCCDSim with more exhaustive synthesis through the BQSKIT compiler with optimization level $4$ (the best BQSKIT compiler to reduce the gate counts), the result is as expected, where in most cases, the two-stage approach tends to reduce the gate counts but with the trade-off of an increase in either runtime or shuttling cost.
+In some specific cases, the two-stage approach performs exceptionally well due to the power of PAS/PAM (which only aims to minimize the gate count).
+For example, Hamiltonian simulation instances (TFIM\_16 and TFXY\_16) have a three-fold reduction in gate counts after performing the synthesis ($450 \rightarrow 150$).
+We emphasize that SHAPER can also reach this kind of optimality, but with the runtime trade-off.